AlexThon/AlexThon/README.md

 - 👋 Hi, I’m **@AlexThon**
-- 👀 I’m a junior software developer.
-I recenly completed a coding bootcamp and I am now looking for opportunities to use my skills
+- 👀 A software developer.
+I recenly completed a coding bootcamp and now working on developing and acquiring new skills
 - 🌱 Currently learning TypeScript to eliminate unnecessary errors in my programs
-- Also learning data structures
 - 📫 You can connect with me on twitter __@onlython__

 <!---